Author: Kellie Hayden

 Skin & Coat Supplement Support For Small Mammals

-In summary, skin is the largest organ on our body, and monitoring it our small pets for signs of skin disease is an essential part of pet-parenthood.
+In summary, skin is the largest organ on our body, and monitoring our small pet’s skin for signs of skin disease is an essential part of pet-parenthood.
 Whether it be big or small, if you ever find a skin abnormality, make time to take a photo and contact your exotics veterinarian for advice.